 Washington Orthopaedic Center has several providers who are well practiced in the reconstruction of the MPFL.
 MPFL surgery is arthroscopic, meaning the repair is done inside the knee without opening the leg up and lasts around one hour.
 After surgery, you are sent home, and you are walking, with a brace to stabilize your lateral motions, that same day without any restriction on your knee’s range of motion.
 After roughly four weeks, the brace is off, and light weight-bearing activities can be resumed with caution.
 For athletes, running is continued at around 10 weeks, and full return to sport takes place around four months.

 Washington Orthopaedic Center has the world-class providers and assistants you need to succeed after a reoccurring injury such as a chronically dislocating patella.
-Dr. Slattery, a board certified sports medicine specialist, and Dr. Morishige, a fellowship trained sports medicine specialist, have specific training in this procedure and deliver a quality of medical expertise that we are blessed to have in our small community.
+Dr. Slattery, a board certified sports medicine specialist, has specific training in this procedure and deliver a quality of medical expertise that we are blessed to have in our small community.
 Schedule an appointment to have your knee evaluated by one of our providers today by calling us at 1-360-736-2889.